 - A durable power of attorney: names an attorney-in-fact who will care for your financial and personal matters when you cannot do so

 - Last will and testament: your young adult child can create a last will and testament that is simple.
 Many young people enjoy engaging in risky activities, including skydiving, mountain climbing, and traveling the world.
 A simple will outlines what’s to happen to your finances should you die in an accident.

-- Designate a health care surrogate: this person will be responsible for making healthcare decisions for you when you become incapacitated
+- Designate a health care surrogate: this person will be responsible for making healthcare decisions for if or when you become incapacitated.

 - Living will: this document outlines the use of life-sustaining equipment and measures in the event you become terminally ill.
 This document, along with the health care surrogate, will provide detailed instructions to the doctor as to how to proceed with care.